Janet Porter: Biography

-Porter founded the now defunct website ReaganBook, and in 2003 the conservative Christian ministry Faith2Action.
-Porter is most known promoting the anti-abortion movement and anti-LGBT activism.
-She is also an outspoken conservative Christian.
+Porter founded the conservative Christian ministry Faith2Action in 2003 and the Facebook-like social website ReaganBook (defunct by August 2014).
+She is most known for promoting the anti-abortion movement and anti-LGBT activism.
 In 2018, the Southern Poverty Law Center designated Faith2Action as a hate group for its anti-LGBT stance.

-Janet Porter believes homosexuality is a choice.
-She stated gay marriage caused Noah’s floods and was significant in developing a 1990s gay conversion campaign.
+Porter believes homosexuality is a choice.
+She has stated that gay marriage caused Noah's floods, and was significant in developing a 1990s gay conversion campaign.
 The Guardian wrote, "The 1998 campaign claimed "former homosexuals" could convert to heterosexuality after attending 'ex-gay ministries.'
 Porter called it Truth in Love.'
-Recognizing the harm such programs can cause, gay conversion therapy is now illegal in many states, including parts of Florida and Ohio."
+Recognizing the harm such programs can cause, gay conversion therapy was made illegal in many states, including parts of Florida and Ohio."

 In 2017, she served as a spokesperson for Roy Moore in his campaign for the United States Senate special election in Alabama, 2017, drawing media attention for repeatedly refusing to answer direct questions about the candidate's publicly stated beliefs.

-From 1997 to 2002, she was the National Director of the Center for Reclaiming America and an Ohio Right to Life legislative director.
+From 1997 to 2002, she was the national director of the Center for Reclaiming America and an Ohio Right to Life legislative director.
 Porter has also worked on campaigns supporting George W. Bush for president and Mike Huckabee for president.

 Anti-abortion activism

-Porter's efforts supporting the passing of six-week abortion bans (called "heartbeat bills" by their proponents) in American state legislatures has led to her being described as "in many ways the godmother of the heartbeat movement."
-Prior to founding Faith2Action in 2003, she was the legislative director for Ohio Right to Life from 1988 to 1997.
-At Ohio Right to Life, she helped lobby for the first partial-birth abortion ban in the United States, which was later upheld by the Supreme Court in Gonzales v.
+Porter's efforts supporting the passing of six-week abortion bans (called "heartbeat bills" by their proponents) in American state legislatures have led to her being described as "in many ways the godmother of the heartbeat movement."

+Prior to founding Faith2Action in 2003, she was the legislative director for Ohio Right to Life, from 1988 to 1997.
+There, she helped lobby for the first partial-birth abortion ban in the United States, which was later upheld by the Supreme Court in Gonzales v.
 Carhart.

 She then served as the national director of the Center for Reclaiming America from September 1997 to 2002.
 She has said that she joined the center because she wanted to focus on more issues than just abortion.
-At the Center, she led a campaign promoting the idea that homosexuality is an individual choice.
+There, she led a campaign promoting the idea that homosexuality is an individual choice.

-The original Ohio "Heartbeat Bill" (House Bill 493) was authored by Porter, who launched the first version of it in Ohio in 2011, and advocated for its passing; former Governor John Kasich then vetoed it twice, prior to its passing in 2019.
+The original Ohio "Heartbeat Bill" (House Bill 493) was authored by Porter, who introduced its first version in Ohio in 2011, and advocated for its passage; former Governor John Kasich vetoed it twice, prior to it passing in 2019.
 In 2011, she played "testimony" from a fetus in legislative hearings on the bill, by projecting an ultrasound image onto a screen and showing it to legislators.

-Introduced in 11 states, and passed by legislatures in four more, Porter’s bill is supported by conservatives seeking to mount a challenge to Roe v.
+Passed by legislatures in four states, and introduced in 11 more, Porter's bill was supported by conservatives seeking to mount a challenge to Roe v.
 Wade.